1khushibarnwal/1khushibarnwal/README.md

 - 📫 How to reach me: **barnwalkhushi12345@gmail.com**

-- ⚡ Fun fact **I love meeting new people and exploring new ideas.**
+- ⚡ Fun fact: **I love meeting new people and exploring new ideas.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">